-- Job Training and Educational Services - Job and computer training is offered by UCAP to anyone who qualifies.
-The program is for people who are seeking to advance computer training and knowledge, and people can get help with upgrading their software skills so that they can compete in a tight job market.
-The computer training program will help residents improve their computer knowledge, skills, and access, advance literacy, and the bottom line is that it will prepare them to take advantage of future employment opportunities.
+- Job Training and Educational Services - Job, GED and computer training is offered by UCAP to anyone who qualifies.
+The program is for people who are seeking to advance computer training and knowledge, and people can get help with upgrading their software skills so that they can compete in a challenging job market.
+The free computer training program will help residents improve their computer skills, advance literacy, and the bottom line is that it will prepare them to take advantage of future employment opportunities.

-- Energy Bill Assistance From Prince George’s County - Tens of thousands of people need help paying their heating and utility bills each and every year.
-The federal government funded Low Income Home Energy Assistance Program (LIHEAP) is a grant program which will assist low to moderate income households, whether you own your home or rent, with paying their energy bills.
+- Energy Bill Assistance From Prince George’s County community action - Tens of thousands of people need help paying their heating and utility bills each year.
+The federal government funded Low Income Home Energy Assistance Program (LIHEAP) is a free grant program which will assist low to moderate income households, whether you own your home or rent, with paying their energy bills.
 The application period runs from November to March of each year.

 Many other services are available from the UCAP community action agency.
 Since funding is limited, some applicants will be issued a loan for addressing their financial needs that will have to be repaid over time.
 Find more details on United Communities Against Poverty financial assistance.

-The SHARE Food Network offers thousands of local families discounted food and discounted groceries.
-Participants of the SHARE program may purchase $50 worth of fresh or canned groceries or nutritious food for only $18.
+The SHARE Food Network from Catholic Charities offers thousands of local families discounted food, ingredients, cooking supplies and groceries.
+Participants of the SHARE program may purchase tens of dollars worth of fresh or canned groceries, dairy, meat or nutritious food for ”a fraction of the dollar”.
 They also need to commit to some volunteer service.
 In effect, this is a “pay it forward” type benefit.

 In addition to the above Network, there are several free food banks and pantries in the county that can help people facing a hardship or assist the low income.
 The amount of assistance they can provide is extensive.
 Many charities also operate soup kitchens for hot or cold meals.
 Find Prince George free food bank locations.